-TEDxSeattle is a 100% volunteer organization and 100% self-sustaining non-profit with a license from TED to independently organize a local TED event.
-What started in 2010 as TEDxRainier with an audience of 600 for a one-day event has evolved to TEDxSeattle with an audience of 2500 at our annual all-day November event plus much more including:
+TEDxSeattle is a self-sustaining, volunteer-run, non-profit with a license from TED to independently organize a local TED event.
+What started in 2010 as TEDxRainier with an audience of 600 for a one-day event, has evolved into TEDxSeattle with an audience filling McCaw Hall’s 2800 seat auditorium.

-- TEDxSeattle Salons which explore one topic through TED videos and in person panels and include audience discussion.
-Past Salon partners with the Pacific Science Center, MoPop (formerly EMP), Town Hall, and the WTIA.
+- TEDxSeattle Salons which explore one topic through TED videos, in-person panels and include audience discussion.
+Past Salon partners include the Pacific Science Center, MoPop (formerly EMP), Town Hall, and the WTIA.

-- TEDxSeattle Adventures an on-going series of unique, intimate events designed to offer participants unparalleled, behind-the-scenes access to the people and places that make this community so dynamic.
+- TEDxSeattle Adventures are an ongoing series of unique, intimate events designed to offer participants unparalleled, behind-the-scenes access to the people and places that make this community so dynamic.

 About TEDx, x = independently organized event